mitchellshahen/comp-cosmo/README.md

 # Computational Cosmology

-### Library and Environment for Performing Computational Analysis and Modelling of Cosmological Processes
+## Library and Environment for Performing Computational Analysis and Modelling of Cosmological Processes

+### Stellar Structure: